 Navigate to the Custom Fields management page by clicking Settings and selecting Custom Forms under the Customers section.
 This takes you to the Form Builder.
-In the Form Builder, go to Available Fields and click on Edit Fields.
-This will take you to the Manage Custom Fields page.
+In the Form Builder, go to Fields and click the "+" button to create a new field.

 Now we’ll create a couple of custom questions that we’d like customers to answer when they register for a season.
 Select a Field Type, then define your questions as succinctly as possible.
-For example, label a field "School" instead of asking "What school do you attend?"
-Next, add a Description, set your Size, and add default Values if appropriate for the fields you select.
 If you would like to make a given question required at the time of registration, click on Required.
 You can also choose to have a field to be "internal" only.
-This will mean that this question will not appear to the customer either on DASH online or on the Booking Contract.
+This will mean that this question will not appear to the customer either on Dash online or on the Booking Contract.

-A preview of each new question field appears as it is created.
-Press Save to save each custom question field.
-A list of previously created questions is shown on the Custom Forms management page.
-You have the option to edit or de-activate any previously created questions by clicking on the Edit or Review icons (i.e. the pencil or the ‘x’) to the left of each field name.
+A list of previously created questions is shown on the Custom Forms management page when you press the Fields option on the left hand side.
+You have the option to edit or de-activate any previously created questions by clicking on the Edit or Review icons (i.e. the pencil or the trash icon) under the tools column.

 Now let’s use the questions created in the last step.
 Go back to the Form Builder.